 A Protection from Abuse Order is a civil order that provides protection from harm by family or household members, sexual or intimate partners, or someone with whom you have a child in common.
 A Sexual Violence Protection Order is similar to a PFA and offers civil protection to any victim of sexual violence who is a risk of harm from their perpetrator.
 PFA's and SVPO's are issued by a judge.
 Peirce College will honor any official PFA's or SVPO's issued.
-Copies of such orders should be given to the Chief Auxiliary Officer.
+Copies of such orders should be given to the Dean, Academic Advising and Registrar (students) or the AVP, HR and Chief D&I Officer (employees).